Listen to the podcast of this post by clicking on the player below, and you can also subscribe on Apple, Spotify, or Audible.

 David is on the run from Saul.
 He leaves town so quickly that he didn’t have time to kiss his wife goodbye.
 He didn’t even have enough time to grab a weapon, a change of clothes, companions, or food.
 So he stops by Ahimelech’s house to see if this priest has any food.

-Remember the old nursery rhyme?
+Remember this old nursery rhyme?

 Old Mother Hubbard